-Perhaps, you’ve always wished to get back in shape but failed to act; or wished to get an annuity in place but failed to act; or wished to have control over your finances but failed to act.
-When you approach your goals with a carefree and nonchalant attitude you’re less likely to achieve them.
+Perhaps, you’ve always wished to get back in shape, get an annuity, or take control of your finances, but you failed to act.
+When you approach your goals with a care-free and nonchalant attitude, you’re less likely to achieve them.

-To achieve your goals consistently and join the pack of high achievers out there who have consistently achieved much of their goals you must be prepared to do what these set of persons have been doing, and be ready to do the right thing: SMART goal setting.
+To achieve your goals consistently and join the pack of high achievers out there who have consistently achieved many of their goals, you must be prepared to do what these people have been doing, and be ready to do the right thing: SMART goal setting.

 Table of Contents

-SMART goal setting is a goal setting method that considers certain factors about a goal relative to the person setting it.
-These factors are simply the five different letters in the SMART acronym.
+SMART goal setting is a goal-setting method that considers certain factors about a goal relative to the person setting it.
+These factors are simply the five different letters in the SMART acronym for goal setting.

 It is relative to the person setting the goal because what is true for A may not be true for B; or what is possible for A or within A’s ability to achieve may not be possible for B or within B’s ability to achieve.

 What does the goal setting acronym SMART stand for?